ohmyzsh/ohmyzsh/plugins/redis-cli/README.md

 ```
 ## Requirements

-In order to make this work, you will need to have the redis installed.
+In order to make this work, you will need to have redis installed.

 More info on the usage and install: https://redis.io/topics/quickstart